sherwin0402/sherwin0402.github.io/assets/cv/rendercv_output/Chan_Sherwin_Stephen_CV.typ

 #one-col-entry(
   content: [I am a final-year Ph.D. student at NTU, Singapore, advised by Prof. Ang Wei Tech, specializing in physics-based simulation of physical human-robot interaction for assistive and rehabilitative devices.
 I use MuJoCo as my primary platform to build realistic digital twins with skeletal, musculoskeletal, and soft-body models and design Real2Sim2Real frameworks for personalised robotic controller.
 My work bridges simulation-driven machine learning afor safe and intuitive HRI strategies to develop intelligent, physically interactive systems.
-I am currently exploring the use of foundation models to improve the fidelity of human-robot interaction in simulation.]
+I am currently exploring the use of foundation models and large language models to improve the fidelity of human-robot interaction in simulation.]
 )